Seb3cdash/3C-Dashboard/README.md

 - Live data & direct actions on Exchanges
   - List of opened positions on Binance Futures & FTX Futures
   - Orderbooks from Binance Spot, Binance Futures & FTX Futures
-  - Bulk "Close at market price" option on Binance Futures & FTX positions
+  - Bulk "Close at market price" positions on Binance Futures & FTX positions
-  - Bulk "Cancel / delete" any open order from Binance Spot, Binance Futures & FTX Futures orderbooks
+  - Bulk "Cancel / delete" open orders on Binance Spot, Binance Futures & FTX Futures

 ### Changed

 - New TradingView chart widget including coin technical analysis
-- Get Exchanges data from User streams (Binance & FTX)
+- Get Exchanges data from user streams (Binance & FTX)
 - Load-balancing of exchanges REST API requests over a cluster of cloud proxies to avoid rate limits
 - One time email code for password reset if MFA has not been set